 Neurological complications (paraplegia or quadriplegia) and spinal deformity especially kyphotic deformity are the most dreaded complications of tuberculosis of the spine.

 The sequelae of these two complications affect the quality and span of life.
-Almost all tuberculosis of spine, even if they are treated well, leave behind some amount of kyphosis in different segments of spine.
+Almost all tuberculosis of the spine, even if they are treated well, leave behind some amount of kyphosis in different segments of the spine.
 Persistent spinal deformity affects the biomechanics of all segments of the spine.

 The advent of effective antituberculous chemotherapy has made uncomplicated spinal tuberculosis largely a medical disease.
 Attention has now turned to the problem of progressive deformity.
 In endemic regions, about 80% of patients with spinal involvement have some sort of detectable kyphosis at the time of presentation.

 Patients treated conservatively have an average have of 15 degrees deformities and 3-5% develop deformity greater than 60 degrees.

 Severe kyphosis is cosmetically and functionally disabling and can lead to late-onset paraplegia.
 Prevention of deformity should be an essential aspect of any treatment schedule in spinal tuberculosis as Correction of established deformity is difficult and hazardous, with a high complication rate.

 In most of the cases, the tuberculous lesion starts as a paradisical inflammation.
 Gradually, as the disease progresses the vertebral endplates become structurally weak and intervertebral disc starts ballooning/herniating into the diseased vertebral body, visualized on x-ray as reduced disc space.

 The vertebral body loses more anterior height than posterior as the line of weight transmission is anterior.
 The severity of kyphosis depends on the number of vertebral bodies affected, the severity of loss of anterior vertebral body height and segment of the spine affected.